0xdps/sheet-alchemy/tutorials/01_getting_started.md

-# Getting Started with G-ODM
+# Getting Started with SheetAlchemy

-G-ODM (Google Sheets Object Document Mapper) is a Python library that provides an ORM-like interface for Google Sheets, allowing you to work with spreadsheet data using familiar Python patterns.
+SheetAlchemy (Google Sheets Object-Relational Mapping) is a Python library that provides an ORM-like interface for Google Sheets, allowing you to work with spreadsheet data using familiar Python patterns.

 ## Prerequisites